Who we are

 In this workspace we want to redefine work and reconnect different spheres and concepts of our everyday life that have been separated by the predominant capitalist logic.
 These concepts and spheres include manual and mental labour and work and leisure time.
 We do not want to consider our labour as a sacrifice, but as a creative occupation that responds to our own needs and preferences, where there is no pressure to perform, but space to discover what is important to us, to learn new skills and to influence directly the goals of our work .

 We don’t consider ourselves owners of the café, rather as caretakers of a place which is part of the vegan and political community of Berlin.
-Any profit that may result from our collective work beyond our expenses and costs will be spent to support political causes.
 We are working in solidarity with other collectives, projects and movements that aim for radical political, social and ecological change.
 Within our aims is also to share our experience and our knowledge and be an active part of a wider network for solidarity economy.

 Our vegan philosophy and political standing